skippyr/river-dreams/README.md

 Its right prompt displays:

-- The total of each entry type in the active directory: regulars, directories, blocks, characters, sockets, fifos and symlinks.
+- The total of each entry type and some statuses in the active directory: regulars, directories, blocks, characters, sockets, fifos, symlinks, hidden and temporary entries.
 - The total of background jobs.

 ## ❡ Install